zerkman/zest/doc/build.md

 This documentation assumes the following file paths:
 - The Xilinx tools (Vivado, SDK) installation directory is `/opt/Xilinx`.
-- Your Vivado project is in a subdirectory of `$HOME/xilinx`.
 - The Vitis workspace directory is `$HOME/xilinx/workspace`.
 - All source files and git clones are in `$HOME/src`.
+- Your Vivado project is in a subdirectory of `$HOME/src/vivado`.
+The project directory name depends on your FPGA board.

 ## Get the zeST source code